f5devcentral/access-solutions/docs/solution2/guide/guide.rst

 |image12|

-- Destination field contains the hostname of the application
+:Destination: Contains the hostname of the application
-- Path is set to /* for all paths
+:Path: Is set to /* for all paths
-- The port is set to 443
+:Port: Is set to 443

 |image13|